-The Risk Managment course is suitable for small and medium sized business owners, residential builders, large building & civil sector company on-site and off-site personnel including: supervisors, site managers, project managers, foreman and leading hands.
+The Risk Management course is suitable for small and medium sized business owners, residential builders, large building & civil sector company on-site and off-site personnel including: supervisors, site managers, project managers, foreman and leading hands.

 This course enables businesses to manage their health and safety risks as required by New Zealand Health and Safety Regulations.

-Participants will evaluate and identify opportunities to improve a company’s risk management framework, including improving a company’s commitment to workers and contractor’s performance.
+Learners will evaluate and identify opportunities to improve a company’s risk management framework, including improving a company’s commitment to workers and contractor’s performance.

-Participants will also review some of the common risk management methodologies in use to determine the best one to use for specific situations.
+Learner's will also review some of the common risk management methodologies in use to determine the best one to use for specific situations.

-What You'll Get at the End of the Course
+What you'll get at the end of the course

-- A Site Safety Card (Passport) that indicates your level of trianing and gives you access to site (valid for two years)
+- A Site Safety Card/Passport (valid for two years)

 - 8 Licensed Building Practitioner points

-Completing a Site Safe Passport means you'll gain site access for the next two years.
+Completing this course and passing the assignment means you'll gain site access for the next two years.

-When it's time to renew your site access you don't need to complete the same course again, expand your Health and Safety knowledge with a different course that's relevant to you.Your site access will automatically renew and you'll earn extra credits towards your Certificate in Construction Site Safety.
+When it's time to renew your site access again you don't need to complete the same course - expand your health and safety knowledge with a different course that's relevant to you.
+Have a look at the pathway examples for more training options or progress your height learning.

 Please note: If you are attending a 1 or 2 day Site Safe course then you need to bring with you a form of identification that can be verified (travel passport, birth certificate or residency certificate).
 This is required by NZQA and the Tertiary Education Commission.